CalciumFramework/CalciumFramework.github.io/Guides/004_GettingStarted/index.md

 # Introduction
 In the [previous article](../003_GettingStarted) you looked at enabling communication between components in your app using the `Messenger` class.
 In this article, you look at enabling page navigation using the routing service in conjunction with the navigation service.

-The code presented herein is located in Sample001 in the [Samples repository](https://github.com/CodonFramework/Samples)
+The code presented herein is located in Sample001 in the [Samples repository](https://github.com/CalciumFramework/Samples)

 The page navigation APIs differ significantly across platforms.
 Some platforms, like the UWP, allow you to navigate to a page using its `Type`.
 In WPF, you navigate to a Page instance.
 While others use a completely different scheme, such as Android and its use of `Intents`.

-To ease these differences, Codon employs a routing system, that allows you to register a string URL with an associated `Action`.
+To ease these differences, Calcium employs a routing system, that allows you to register a string URL with an associated `Action`.
 When the navigation service receives a request to navigate to a particular URL, the action associated with that URL is invoked.

 **NOTE:** The URL can, in fact, be any string, and serves merely as a key to look up the associated Action.

 ## Understanding the Routing Service
-Codon does *not* require bootstrapping.
+Calcium does *not* require bootstrapping.
 Various default IoC container registrations are performed automatically.
-However, if you intend to use Codon's navigation service for anything besides back navigation, you need to configure its routes.
+However, if you intend to use Calcium's navigation service for anything besides back navigation, you need to configure its routes.

 In the sample, you can find a class named Bootstrapper in each platform project.
 Its sole purpose is to configure the routing service.